 Pokemon TCG: Sword & Shield UPC Charizard Pre-Order Details

-Pokemon Trading Card Games Sword & Shield Charizard Ultra-Premium Collection drops on October 28th, but getting your hands on one for the $119.99 list price is nearly impossible at this point.
-If you're willing to pay a premium, you can pre-order here on Amazon for $189.90.
+Pokemon Trading Card Games Sword & Shield Charizard Ultra-Premium Collection officially drops tomorrow, October 28th, but getting your hands on one for the $119.99 list price is nearly impossible at this point.
+If you're willing to pay a premium, you can get one here at Walmart for $188.99.
+It was sold out here on Amazon at the time of writing, but may return.
 It's also available here on eBay for around $170.

 Note that the set is one of the last Sword & Shield collectors boxes, so it is highly sought after by collectors.
 Pre-orders at the Pokemon Center earlier this month sold out lightning fast, so you'll want to reserve a copy while you can.
 From the official description: